Las Vegas Aces guard Kayla McBride in All-Star form for postseason

 McBride has returned to All-Star form during the postseason, averaging 15.5 points on 51.4 percent shooting, including 50 percent 3-point shooting.

 Washington Mystics coach Mike Thibault has long admired Aces shooting guard Kayla McBride.
-So much so that he tried to trade up in the 2014 WNBA draft to acquire the eventual three-time All-Star, who’s since become one of the best players in the league.
+So much so that he tried to trade up in the 2014 WNBA draft to acquire the eventual three-time All-Star and one of the best players in the league.

 But she was drafted No. 3 overall by the San Antonio Stars.
 So now he finds himself scheming against her in Las Vegas during the WNBA semifinals and learning just how challenging that can be.